anabelcurry/companyCamAssignment/README.md

 Run `git clone https://github.com/anabelocurry/companyCamAssignment.git && cd companyCamAssignment && npm install` This will clone the repository, download codeceptjs, navigate your terminal to the new repository folder and install node package manager locally

+### Running Tests Locally

+The default helper for this repo is playwright.

+Use codecept.conf.js to run tests with Playwright:

 #### Examples

 Run _everything_: